 Not usually.
 Radiation treatment to the breast area and lymph nodes for early-stage breast cancer usually doesn't cause nausea or vomiting.

 Still, if radiation is used to treat advanced-stage breast cancer that has spread to other parts of the body away from the breast, it may cause nausea and vomiting, especially if radiation is given to the liver, brain, or gastrointestinal tract.
 The risk for nausea goes up as the dose of radiation and the size of the area being treated increase.
 Also, if you’re having chemotherapy at the same time as radiation, know that certain chemotherapy medicines may cause nausea and vomiting.

 Radiation therapy will increase my chance of getting more breast cancer.

 No. The purpose of having breast radiation therapy is to reduce the risk of recurrence in that breast.
 Radiation to one breast does not increase your chance of getting cancer in the other breast.
 It's true that there is a relationship between radiation and cancer: Adolescent girls receiving chest radiation for Hodgkin's disease have a higher risk of getting breast cancer because the newly developing breast is especially vulnerable to radiation damage.
 And a small percentage of women who were exposed to the atomic bomb blast at Hiroshima during World War II suffered from higher levels of breast cancer later in life.
 We now understand that this occurred because women were exposed to low levels of radiation over their entire body.
 The therapeutic radiation you will receive, however, is targeted precisely to the breast area, with almost no "scatter" to other areas of your body.

-"After years of practicing radiation oncology, I've found that when I address these misperceptions directly, patients enter radiation therapy with more realistic expectations and a better frame of mind."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+"After years of practicing radiation oncology, I've found that when I address these misperceptions directly, patients enter radiation therapy with more realistic expectations and a better frame of mind."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org